ForgottenAvali/O-SAVS/PRIVACY.md

 - **VRChat User ID:** Stored as text to map verified status between Discord and VRChat accounts.
 - **Server Settings & Metadata:** Guild IDs, role IDs, log channel IDs, server names, member counts, and custom verification prefix codes configured by server administrators.
 - **Global Sanction Records:** Discord User IDs or VRChat User IDs, internal reason codes, timestamps, and moderator IDs for globally banned accounts to enforce system-wide exclusions.
+- **Admin Action Logs:** Timestamps, the acting administrator's dashboard username, the action taken, the target Discord/VRChat ID, and any reason provided, recorded for every action performed through the Admin Dashboard.

 ## 2. Information We DO NOT Collect
 - **Personal Identification Documents:** We do not request, collect, or store real names, IDs, passports, driver's licenses, or facial images.